LearnHigher

 Helena Beeson

-Helena Beeson started working as a Learning Development tutor in 2011 at the University of Northampton but has worked in roles across Library and Learning Services for several years before this.
-Helena joined both the LearnHigher and Conference Working groups in 2019 in order to gain new perspectives on the profession and share her wealth of experience.
+Helena Beeson started working as a Learning Development Tutor in 2011 at the University of Northampton but has worked in roles across Library and Learning Services for several years before this.
+She is currently working as a Learning Development Tutor and Mentor Manager.
+Helena joined the LearnHigher in 2019 to collaborate with colleagues in similar roles across the country and share her wealth of experience.
 She is an ALDinHE Certified Practitioner, a Fellow of the HEA with a MA in Modern English and Linguistics.
-Her current research interests include collaboration with faculty tutors and groupwork.
+Her current research interests include collaboration with student mentors and promoting student autonomy.

 Jennie Dettmer

 Jennie joined the LearnHigher Working Group in December 2017 and became the Co-chair in 2021.
 She is also a Co-chair of the Neurodiversity/Inclusion Community of Practice.
-Her interests include technology enhanced learning and accessible teaching practices.
+Her interests include technology-enhanced learning and inclusive teaching practices.
 She is a qualified dyslexia tutor, a Certified Leading Practitioner of LD, a Senior Fellow of HEA and has an MA in Education (SEND and Inclusion).
-Outside of ALDinHE she is Co-chair of ALT East England and one of the regional co-ordinators in London, South-East & Anglia for the Association of Dyslexia Specialists in Higher Education.
-She has over twenty years of teaching experience and currently works as an Academic Skills Tutor at the University of Hertfordshire for the School of Physics, Engineering and Computer Science.
+Outside of ALDinHE, she is Co-chair of ALT East England and one of the regional co-ordinators in London, South-East & Anglia for the Association of Dyslexia Specialists in Higher Education.
+She has over twenty years of teaching experience and currently works as an Academic Skills Tutor at the University of Hertfordshire for the Hertfordshire Business School.

 Laura Key